lsu-ddem/pathways-site/content/_index.md

 {{% link "programming-digital-media.pdf" %}}

-Programming Digital Butts introduces a broad array of topics related to digital media through project oriented programming of graphics, audio, and hardware applications.
+Programming Digital Media introduces a broad array of topics related to digital media through project oriented programming of graphics, audio, and hardware applications.
 The motivation for this course is to provide a basic introduction to comp uter programming using subjects that are relevant or appealing to students who are new to technological fields of study, with little to no prior programming experience.